 When a traveler is using an online booking travel site for securing the cheapest airfare for an upcoming holiday, we all never know if we received the best deal on the airfare we purchased.

 How do we know if we got the best deal on our airfare tickets?
-Should we keep our online searches as a secret?
+Should we keep our online searches a secret?
 Are we using the best flight search engines to book our flights?
 What is the best day to fly out?
 Is booking connecting flights ourselves cheaper than round trip tickets?

 These questions are out there, and many of us don’t know the answer.

-I myself had no clue how to answer these questions myself, and when I have booked flights in the past I didn’t have time to find the answers to these questions.
+I had no clue how to answer these questions myself, and when I have booked flights in the past I didn’t have time to find the answers to these questions.

 Since I have had some downtime in my travels lately, I decided to research the questions I have always had when finding cheap flights, and I finally was able to answer them.